Connect to Your Data

 Before you can build a view and analyse your data, you must first connect Tableau to your data.
 Tableau supports connecting to a wide variety of data, stored in a variety of places.
 For example, your data might be stored on your computer in a spreadsheet or a text file, or in a big data, relational or cube (multidimensional) database on a server in your enterprise.
 Or, you might connect to public domain data available on the web such as US Census Bureau information, or to a cloud database source, such as Google Analytics, Amazon Redshift or Salesforce.

-Starting in 2019.3, Tableau Catalogue is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
-When Tableau Catalogue is enabled in your environment, in addition to connecting to published data sources, you can connect to databases and tables from Tableau Server on the Connect pane in Tableau Desktop.
-For more information about Tableau Catalogue, see "About Tableau Catalog" in the Tableau Server or Tableau Cloud Help.
+Starting in 2019.3, Tableau Catalog is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
+When Tableau Catalog is enabled in your environment, in addition to connecting to published data sources, you can connect to databases and tables from Tableau Server on the Connect pane in Tableau Desktop.
+For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server or Tableau Cloud Help.
 Starting in 2021.4, Data Management includes virtual connections, a central access point to data.
 For more information, see "About Virtual Connections and Data Policies" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) help.

 Tableau Desktop